athenaleong/digital-garden/content/read/All Joy And No Fun - Reading Notes.md

 ---

 According to Anthropologist, Margaret Mead, Americans are not hidebound by traditions and rigid social structures.
-This is unlike the UK or China, where there is a 'sureness of folkways'.
+This is unlike the UK or China, where there is a "sureness of folkways".
 Freedom is embraced and new generations are encouraged to reinvent themselves.
 Parents prepare their kids to surpass them in unimaginable ways.
 This uncertainty leads to discontent, and thus willingness to experiment with new education products.

 The lack of clarity on what's possible means we tend to fall back on vague metric like individual happiness, which cannot be sought directly.
 "Happiness is the by-product of other worthwhile activities".
 Amy Chua of Tiger Mother believes that the society should aim for excellence instead.
 Happiness from a job well done is the best kind of happiness.
 It leads to lasting esteem.